dougalcaleb/instant-carousel/README.md

     * Dragging through multiple pages caused transitions to not reset correctly
     * Some global event listeners were not being reset correctly
-    * Dragging and then step-scrolling back to the initial page would cause some pages to disappear v0.1.0:
+    * Dragging and then step-scrolling back to the initial page would cause some pages to disappear
+    * Dragging and step-scrolling was possible, and could break page order
+    * Page order could break when non-infinite and spamming nav buttons

+v0.1.0:
 * Features:
     * New type: static.
 All pages are directly next to each other and fill the entire wrapper.